errbotio/errbot/docs/user_guide/setup.rst

 If you are going to run your bot all the time then using some process control system such as `supervisor`_ is highly recommended.
-Installing and configuring such a system is outside the scope of this document however.
+Installing and configuring such a system is outside the scope of this document, however, we do provide some sample daemon configurations below.

 .. note::
     There are two ways to gracefully shut down a running bot.